vaibhavnoreply/kubernetes-best-practices/namespace/README.md

 #### Naming Convention

-- Avoid creating namespaces with the prefix <mark>kube-</mark>, since it is reserved for kubernetes system namespaces.
+- Avoid creating namespaces with the prefix `kube-`, since it is reserved for kubernetes system namespaces.
 - They should only contains alphanumeric characters and hyphens.
 - The alpha characters can only be lower-case, and names cannot start with hyphens